11 Fun problem-solving activities for teams

 How to do it:

 Divide your team into groups of 4-5 people each (applicable for large teams).
 Each team should have its leader to guide them.
-Remember, team leaders, are not allowed to use their hands in any way to help their respective groups.
+Remember, team leaders cannot use their hands to help their respective groups.
 Now, the fun part of this problem-solving activity is that team members are blindfolded, so they can’t use their hands!

 Every team is given 30 minutes to build a tent.
 The time is set to create a sense of urgency within the team.
 For example, give your team a scenario where they have to make a tent to save themselves from approaching thunderstorms.
 The tent should be able to withstand high winds from the storm.